Ebay faces up to $2 billion in fines over selling "rolling coal" devices

 EBay sold the products between November 2015 and January 2023, with each device that was sold subject to a $5,580 fine, the federal agency said in its lawsuit, filed on behalf of the Environmental Protection Agency.

 Products that override autos' emissions controls are used to boost a diesel truck's power and to enable it to spew a plume of black exhaust in what's known as a "roll coal."
-Some drivers seemingly use the devices as an anti-environmental protest of sorts, targeting electric or hybrid vehicles like Teslas and Priuses or bicyclists.
+States including Colorado and Maryland have banned the practice in which drivers of diesel pickup trucks intentionally target pedestrians, cyclists and other motorists with the visible black smoke to protest electric or hybrid cars or seemingly as a prank, if one goes by videos on social media.

 According to the EPA, coal rolling is a major source of air pollution because of the nitrogen oxide released into the air.
 Exposure to exhaust fumes also puts people at risk of developing respiratory troubles such as asthma and bronchitis, research has shown.